-Welcome back, it’s Tuesday, which mean’s it’s also Top 10 Tuesdays, which is now hosted by Jana @ThatArtsyReaderGirl, make sure to check her blog out!
+It’s Tuesday, which mean’s it’s also Top 10 Tuesdays, which is hosted by Jana @ThatArtsyReaderGirl, make sure to check her blog out!

 This prompt is such a fun idea!
 I know there are times when I’m interested in a book solely because of the title.
 I have read a lot of books with interesting titles, but it took me a bit to decide on which titles I wanted to include in this list, simply because I had to decide whether I wanted to go “funny ha-ha,” or “funny strange,” and I guess my conclusion is…it’s a bit of both!
 I’ll leave you to decide which one you think each book is!